 - Coleman's Abe Fellowship to support book research

 Joseph Coleman came to IU in 2009 after a 20-year reporting career covering Latin America, Europe and Asia, where he spent many years writing about Japan and neighboring countries for the Associated Press.
-His specialties at the School of Journalism are newswriting and international reporting, and he led a class to Japan this spring to report on the enduring legacy of the atomic bombing of Hiroshima.
+His specialties in the Journalism Department are newswriting and international reporting, and he leads a class to Japan over spring break to report on the enduring legacy of the atomic bombing of Hiroshima.

 Coleman's years as a reporter and editor have carried him to 20 countries, and his work has appeared in dozens of publications around the globe, including The New York Times, The Washington Post, the Los Angeles Times and the Yomiuri Shimbun, the world's largest circulating daily paper.
-He had a hand in covering the top stories of our time, including the civil war in the former Yugoslavia and the genocide in Rwanda.
+He had a hand in covering the top stories of our time, including editing of work on the civil war in the former Yugoslavia and the genocide in Rwanda.
 He wrote on the deaths of Mother Teresa and Chinese leader Deng Xiaoping, reported on protests that toppled Indonesian strongman Suharto, and covered the diplomatic showdown between the United States and France over the war in Iraq.
-He helped direct the AP team that covered the deadly tsunami in the Indian Ocean in 2004, winning a National Headliner Award for Spot News, an Associated Press Managing Editors' Award for Deadline Reporting, and a Pulitzer Prize nomination.
+He helped direct the AP team that covered the deadly tsunami in the Indian Ocean in 2004.
+The AP's work won a National Headliner Award for Spot News and an Associated Press Managing Editors' Award for Deadline Reporting.

 At IU, Coleman is putting to work his experience as a reporter and a mentor of budding journalists.
 His classes focus on building reporting and writing techniques in the classroom and then deploying them beyond campus, either in the Bloomington area or further afield.
-In 2011, he led a group of students to Hawaii to write on the state's multicultural background and its pivotal role in World War II.
-Students published articles from the trip in the Indianapolis Star and The Japan Times.
-In March 2012, he took an international reporting class to Japan, where they covered the anniversary of the tsunami and nuclear crisis in Tokyo, and interviewed atomic bomb survivors in Hiroshima.
+He has led students on reporting trips to Japan, Hawaii and Florida.
+Student work from his classes has appeared in publications including the Indiana Daily Student, the Indianapolis Star, Atlantic.com, the Virginian-Pilot, and The Japan Times.

-Joe lives in Bloomington with his wife of 21 years, Kyoko Ichikawa, and their two children, Ema and Sean.
+Joe lives in Bloomington with his wife, Kyoko Ichikawa, and their two children, Ema and Sean.